Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

 <a name="endpoint"></a>
 ## Azure service connection

-The **Azure App Service Deploy** task, similar to other built-in Azure tasks, requires an Azure service connection as an input.
+The **Azure App Service Deploy** task requires an Azure service connection as an input.
 The Azure service connection stores the credentials to connect from VSTS or TFS to Azure.

 # [Designer](#tab/designer)